-To train a deep learning network for supervised image classification and detection tasks, after constructing the navel orange surface defect dataset, this paper uses the open source tool Labelme to label the dataset.
-After completing the image annotation, the tool generates a JSON file with the same name.
+To train a deep learning network for supervised image classification and detection tasks, after constructing the navel orange surface defect dataset, this paper uses the open-source tool Labelme to label the dataset.
+After completing the image annotation, the tool generates a JavaScript object notation (JSON) file with the same name.
 This JSON file contains information such as the name of the original image, the name of the defect, and the coordinates of the mouse clicks used to generate the defect boundary.
-The original image and the corresponding Mask annotated image of the dataset in this paper are shown in Figure 6 and Figure 7 and Table 1 shows the number of images owned by each category.
+The original image and the corresponding Mask annotated image of the dataset in this paper are shown in Figures 6 and 7, and Table 1 shows the number of images owned by each category.